samizzy/techblog/docs/views/technology/2020/May/scala_futures.md

 You are tasked with extracting the number and printing.
 You look at the problem and devise a strategy.

 The strategy is:
-- Get the string
+- get the string
 - replace all english characters
 - trim all the space
+- convert to integer
 - print

 and in that **sequence**.

 Each step in the strategy is made into a function and we have chained the functions using map method present on Future. _Cool rite?_ :D. You didnt have to write any code for waiting for the thread to finish, then pass the result of the this thread to the new thread.
 All this **low level stuff is taken care by the futures api**.
 In each map method you will get the output of the previous method and you can then perform any operation on them, you are basically being spoon fed the inputs.

 I also talked about flatMap rite?
-Lets first take a look at the signature of map, `def map(fn:(T) => S ): Future[S]` , it takes a function that accepts argument of type `T` then transforms it into type `S`, the map method itself returns type of `Future[S]`, so basically the passed function has the responsibility of doing transformation and then map will return a Future of that transformation!
+Lets first take a look at the signature of **map**, `def map[S](fn:(T) => S ): Future[S]` , it takes a function that accepts argument of type `T` then transforms it into type `S`, the map method itself returns type of `Future[S]`, so basically the passed function has the responsibility of doing transformation and then map will return a Future of that transformation!

 But lets look at a scenario, we are told we will get another integer and now we have to add this integer to the extracted integer.